f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

       As a result, because Chrome has not closed the actual TCP connection, BIG-IP still processes traffic with the configuration that was present when the connection was originally created.

-      You can open an Incognito Chrome Window (Ctrl-Shift-N) and try to connect to ``http://10.1.20.121`` again.
-The connection in the Incognito window should behave as expected because it's a new connection and therefore uses the most recent configuration.

    |image2_30|